-Donald Trump Blocks Anthony Fauci From Answering Question About Unproven Drug In ‘Chilling Moment’
+Donald Trump Blocks Anthony Fauci From Answering Question About Drug In ‘Chilling Moment,’ ‘WaPo’ Writer Says

 “You don’t have to ask the question,” Trump insisted, and the press conference moved on.

-Andrew Freedman, a reporter at the Washington Post, called the moment “chilling from a science standpoint.”
+Andrew Freedman, a reporter at the Washington Post, called the moment “chilling… from a science standpoint.”

 This is a really chilling moment from a science standpoint, with Trump having just pushed an unproven #covid treatment and Fauci, the top infectious disease expert in the US, getting muzzled on live TV.
 Was clear Trump didn’t want to be contradicted. https://t.co/yA4r25nhWP